-Sharing: Around-the-Circle (Something That Makes You Smile)
+Sharing: Something That Makes You Smile

 Have students think of something that makes them smile just to think about it.
 Start with your own example.
 Give students time to think and show they're ready with a thumbs up.
 Share around the circle or the room with teacher direction.